 an opportunity to be heard in relation to the matter.

 [Section 51BB inserted: No. 36 of 2006 s.
-17.]
+17; amended: No. 30 of 2021 s.
+76(2).]

 51BC.
 Commissioner may deal with certain proceedings

 The Chief Commissioner may direct a commissioner to deal with any conciliation or interlocutory or procedural matter arising during the determination of a General Order under this Division.